Image: Flickr / hey tiffany!

 Born into a post-9/11 world, most students at Warwick will have had little more than a first impression of near-constant conflict and political upheaval in the Middle East.
 So upon being asked if the region was too often condemned to eternal war, Angel jumped at the opportunity to shine a light on another side of the Arab world.

-“When people think of the Middle East, they think of conflict,” she laments.
-“Jordan is a welcoming country – they love to feed you,” she continues, a smile now touching her face, and “in Lebanon, people ask for your second name and they’ll know your family”.
+“When people think of the Middle East, they think of conflict,” she mourns.
+“Jordan is a welcoming country – they love to feed you,” she continues, a smile now touching her face.
+She paints a picture of a Lebanon where “people ask for your second name and they’ll know your family”.
 It’s a much more joyful, community-orientated side of life that, whether in peacetime or war goes overlooked by most Westerners in Angel’s view.

-“No privacy though – you can’t escape,” she adds with a laugh that punctuates her evident affection for her homeland.
+“No privacy though – you can’t escape,” adds Angel with a laugh that punctuates her evident affection for her homeland.
 “The culture, the community, they’re the things I really miss.”

 What I really don’t understand, genuinely, is why war is always the answer